-Your funds will either be direct deposited into your account or a check or debit card will be sent to your address from IRS files.
+Your funds will either be direct deposited into the bank account provided on your most recent tax return, or if such account information is not available, a check or debit card will be sent to your address from IRS files.
 If you don’t receive a direct deposit, the IRS suggests you watch your mail for an envelope from the US Treasury.
 If you receive the debit card, it will have the Visa name on the front of the card and the issuing bank, MetaBank, N.A., on the back of the card.
-For the first CARES Act payment, the IRS sent a letter to the last known address within 15 days after the payment is made, providing information on how the payment was made.
-The IRS has said you will also receive an IRS notice after you receive a payment telling you the amount of your payment.
+For the first two direct tax rebate payments, the IRS sent a letter (Notices 1444 and 1444-B for the first and second payments, respectively) to the last known address within 15 days after the payment was made, providing information on how the payment was made.

 Do I need to file a request or form to get my direct tax rebate payment?

-For those who didn’t file a 2018 or 2019 federal income tax return because they receive Social Security retirement, disability (SSDI) survivor benefits, or Railroad Retirement and Survivor Benefits, the IRS already has your information, so don’t use the "Non-Filers: Enter Payment Info Here" application, unless you’re using it to claim the $500 per child payment for your qualifying children under age 17.
+If you didn’t file a 2019 or 2020 federal income tax return because you receive Social Security retirement, disability (SSDI) survivor benefits, or Railroad Retirement and Survivor Benefits, the IRS already has your information and will send you any payments you are eligible for based on the information it has.

 Where can I check the status of my payment?